 Determine and Document Job Searching Goals

 Set realistic career goals.
-For example, you could make a plan to contact ten new companies per day or plan to send 20 resumes per week, or attend two job fairs per month.
-Whatever goals you make, make sure you stick to them.
+For example, you could plan to contact ten new companies daily, send 20 resumes per week, or attend two job fairs monthly.
+Whatever goals you make, stick to them.

 Stay in a Reasonable Frame of Mind

-Having a positive attitude during your job search will take you a long way.
+A positive attitude during your job search will go a long way.
 When things look bleak, look at the positive side.
 Don’t get down on yourself.
 Remember that finding the perfect job takes time and some rejection.
 Focus on the good over the bad.
-For instance, if you get called for an interview, focus on that instead of the resumes you sent out that didn’t get a response.
+For instance, if you get called for an interview, concentrate on that instead of the resumes you sent out that didn’t get a response.

 Be Accessible to Hiring Managers and Networking Contacts